s-steel/s-steel/README.md

 I'm a Software Engineer in Boulder, CO, and a graduate of [The Turing School of Software and Design](https://turing.io/).

-### I'm currently learning:
-- Python / Flask
-- Docker
-- JavaScript / Node.JS

-### Get in touch with me! 📣
-I'm always looking to meet new people and chat!

 <div align="center">
   <a href="https://www.linkedin.com/in/sean-steel/"><img alt="linkedin"  src="https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=1C5D99"/></a>